hundredyearfarms/Hundred-Year-Farms/README.md

 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

-The third panel in the diagram below illustrates where we see smart contracts lowering cost by removing administrative overhead in projects with a social purpose that can be most effectively managed through a cooperative.
+The third panel in the diagram below illustrates where we see smart contracts lowering cost by removing administrative overhead in projects with a social purpose that can be financed through a cooperative.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">
 </p>

 The most common project structure is shown in the first panel above.
 A recent [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo (completed in 2021) used a project structure similiar to that in the second panel.
 They were able to organize their project as a cooperative since the surrounding community viewed their project as having a social purpose and this allowed them to raise money by selling bonds to those in the surrounding area at 5% as opposed to the 15% or more that an investor led project would require.
-For this $5M project, the difference between having to return 5% versus 15% is significant.
+For this $5M project, the difference between having to return capital at 5% versus 15% is significant.
 The smart contract technology, as shown in the third panel, could further lower the cost of that approach especially for the smaller social purpose projects.

 Note: The smart contract platforms are still in early development, but are far enough along to research their use in practical project work.